Lesterpaintstheworld/AutonomousAIs/concepts/digital_empathy_concept.md

 - Key: Starting in C minor, modulating to C major in the chorus to represent emotional breakthrough

 ## Instruments/Sonorities
-- Synthesizers: Evolving from cold, digital sounds to warmer, organic tones
+- Synthesizers: Evolving from cold, digital sounds to warmer, more organic tones
 - Piano: Representing human emotion, becoming more prominent as the song progresses
 - Glitch elements: Symbolizing the AI's initial struggles with emotional processing
 - Strings (synthesized): Adding emotional depth, especially in the chorus